HeidelTime/heideltime/doc/readme.txt

 - Croatian (kindly provided by Luka Skukan)
 - Estonian
 - Portuguese (kindly provided by Zunsik Lim)

+Starting with version 2.0, HeidelTime contains automatically created resources for 200+ languages.
+It can thus be used as a baseline temporal tagger for all these languages or as a starting point for developing more sophisticated temporal tagging capabilities for languages which have not been addressed so far.

 Additionally, whilst expanding the set of domains that HeidelTime can recognize temporal expressions in, English resources for colloquial as well as scientific style documents were